Normally, page transitions in Digioh Boxes are “statically” configured, based on the configured After Form Submit action or a Button Click action.

 The app will grab the value of the named field and compare it to other metadata configured for this page.
-In the example above, we have keys “fieldval2” and “fieldval3”, which corresponds to custom_1 dropdown submit values shown further above.
-The metadata values are the names of the transition-to page that will override the Box config.
+In the example above, we have metadata values “fieldval2” and “fieldval3”, which corresponds to custom_1 dropdown submit values shown further above.
+The metadata keys are the names of the transition-to page that will override the Box config.

 Valid page names are: main, thx, ep1, ep2, ep…